I Committed in Detached HEAD — Now What?

 Step 1: Find the SHA of your detached-HEAD commits

 If you have not switched away yet, git log --oneline shows them at the top.
-Note the topmost SHA.
+Note the topmost SHA and skip to Step 2.

 git reflog --date=relative | head -20

-Find the line that says commit: <your message> under the detached HEAD session.
-The SHA in the left column is your most recent detached commit.
+Look for the line that reads commit: <your message> under the detached HEAD session.
+The short SHA in the left column is your most recent detached commit.
+You will also see a checkout: moving from <sha> to main line — the <sha> it moved from is the tip of your lost work.

 Step 2: Create a branch pointing to those commits immediately